Learning to Speak Again After Laryngeal Surgery

 Modern advances in surgery, radiation, and chemotherapy treatment, however, can now often save the larynx or part of it.
 Keeping the larynx saves the voice, even if its quality is changed.
 If the cancer is very advanced, though, removing the larynx may still be the best choice.

 The larynx, also known as the voice box, opens to help you to breathe.
 When you swallow, it keeps food out of the trachea, which is the windpipe.
 Air passing through the larynx causes the vocal cords to vibrate, producing sound.
 With the help of your mouth, teeth, tongue, and lips, that sound becomes your voice.

-When the larynx is removed, the surgeon trims and turns the trachea to create an opening in the neck.
-This opening, called a stoma, is the new passage for breathing, bypassing the nose and mouth.
+When the larynx is removed, the surgeon trims and turns the trachea to create an opening in the front of the neck.
+This opening, called a stoma, is the new passage for breathing.
+It bypasses the nose and mouth.
 During the operation, the surgeon inserts a tracheostomy tube in the stoma to hold it open.
-A few weeks later, the doctor may replace the tube with a tracheostomy button, commonly called a stoma button.
-Some people without a larynx leave the trach tube in, while others, after some time, don't use either the tube or the button.
+A few weeks later, the healthcare provider may replace the tube with a tracheostomy button, commonly called a stoma button.
+Some people without a larynx leave the trach tube in.
+Others, after some time, don't use either the tube or the button.

 Preparing for surgery